tc39/proposal-signals/README.md

 Note that it is perfectly possible to use Signals effectively without `Symbol.subtle.Watcher` by scheduling polling of computed Signals, as Glimmer does.
 However, many frameworks have found that it is very often useful to have this scheduling logic run synchronously, so the Signals API includes it.

 Both computed and state Signals are garbage-collected like any JS values.
-But effect Signals have a special way of holding things alive: If an effect Signal has had `.get()` called on it, then any computed Signals that the effect references will be held alive as long as any of the underlying states are reachable, as these may trigger a future `notify` call (and then a future `.get()`).
-For this reason, remember to call `[Symbol.dispose]` to clean up effects.
+But Watchers have a special way of holding things alive: Any Signals which are watched by a Watcher will be held alive as long as any of the underlying states are reachable, as these may trigger a future `notify` call (and then a future `.get()`).
+For this reason, remember to call `Watcher.prototype.unwatch` to clean up effects.

 ### An unsound escape hatch